 - Make sure that you use the correct case for the pronoun: if it comes before a noun or adjective, use the subject case (“they were taking turns watching the baby”), but if it comes after a verb or preposition, use the object case (“we watched them take turns”).

-By following these simple rules, you can avoid confusion and ensure that you’re using reciprocal pronouns correctly.
+By following this simple rules in this complete guide to pronoun grammar rules, you can avoid confusion and ensure that you’re using reciprocal pronouns correctly.